Proteja a los Trabajadores del Calor Extremo. (Spanish version)

 - A method for supervisors and employees communicate about and observe signs and symptoms of heat illness when temperatures are 89°F or hotter.

 - Training workers and supervisors regarding emergency requirements.

 See the Questions & Answers tab to help understand the new emergency requirements.

 Stay tuned for updated resources to help you update your safety training and safety program to meet the emergency requirements.

 The existing rule continues requires employer to:

-- Create an Outdoor Heat Exposure Prevention Plan as part of your required Accident Prevention Program.
+- Create an Outdoor Heat Exposure Prevention Plan (Spanish) as part of your required Accident Prevention Program.